 Our analysis is related to, but qualitatively different from, the lightcone bootstrap \cite{Komargodski:2012ek,Fitzpatrick:2012yx,Pal:2022vqc,vanRees:2024xkb}.
 First of all, we are studying the partition function $Z(\beta, \omega_i)$, rather than a four-point correlation function.
 Second and more importantly, we do not need to take $\beta\rightarrow\infty$ after taking $\omega_i \rightarrow 1$ (or equivalently, we are able to take twist to infinity, not only to a finite result).
 As such, we describe additional regimes beyond the ``multi-particle" spectrum at large spin, finite twist\footnote{Note that multiparticling a basic set of seed fields already takes the semi-universal form described in this paper (see Appendix \ref{lcform}).}.
-For example, our semi-universal form accurately applies to black hole physics or grey galaxy physics in $\mathcal{N}=4$ Yang Mills Theory -- phases that cannot, in any sense, be thought of as a collection of highly spinning, non-interacting free bulk particles.
+For example, our semi-universal form accurately applies to black hole physics or grey galaxy physics in $\mathcal{N}=4$ Yang-Mills Theory -- phases that cannot, in any sense, be thought of as a collection of highly spinning, non-interacting free bulk particles.
 We discuss the relation of our results with lightcone bootstrap more in \S \ref{sec:LCboot} and Appendix \ref{lcform}.

-While the focus of this paper has been on the study of conformal field theories, our results effectively constrain the spectrum in the deep UV of the theory, and so (we conjecture) also apply at leading to massive theories (see \S \ref{mt} for a discussion).
+While the focus of this paper has been on the study of conformal field theories, our results effectively constrain the spectrum in the deep UV of the theories.
+So therefore (we conjecture) our results also apply at leading order to massive theories (see \S \ref{mt} for a discussion).

 The general considerations of this paper apply to every dimension $d \geq 3$.
-While there is a sense in which the analysis of this paper also apply to $d=2$, this dimension is distinct in several respects, and best regarded as a special case (see \S \ref{d2int} for a discussion).
+While there is a sense in which the analysis of this paper also applies to $d=2$, this dimension is distinct in several respects, and is best regarded as a special case (see \S \ref{d2int} for a discussion).

-In \S \ref{intro} below, we now turn to a more detailed presentation of the background to our work and a more complete summary our principal results.
+In \S \ref{intro} below, we now turn to a more detailed presentation of the background to our work and a more complete summary of our principal results.